ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 - backplane
 - battery
-- container
 - cpu
-- chassis
 - fan
 - module
-- port
 - power supply
 - sensor
 - stack
 - storage device

-> Editors' Note: The chassis and port definition below needs to be moved to iana-hardware update

 Chassis:
 : A field replaceable equipment with a particular structural format and dimensions.